Prawle Point, owned by the National Trust, is a coastal headland in South Devon, and is the southernmost point...

 Situated midway between Kingsbridge and Dartmouth, and nestled half a mile inland from Slapton Sands, the village of Slapton is a quintessential South Devon bolthole.
 Boasting thatched cottages, terracotta washed houses and rose clad gardens, with popular walking routes that tread both coast, countryside and nature reserve, it comes as no surprise that the village is a popular destination with both day visitors and holiday makers, as well as local residents too!
 The village has a thriving community and is the proud home to two Public Houses, the Slapton Community Shop, a well-equipped village hall, an active church and the nationally renowned Slapton Ley Field Studies Centre.
 Be sure to check the Slapton Community website for the full lowdown on news and events.

 Our Slapton holiday cottages are perfect for those looking for a coastal bolthole that not only puts you in the forefront of South Devon beach life, but also provides easy access to the rest of Start Bay and beyond.
-From country escapes nestled in the gentle folds of the landscape, to properties situated in the heart of the village perfect for family holidays.
+From country escapes nestled in the gentle folds of the landscape, to properties situated in the heart of the village perfect for family holidays and nearby coastal cottages.
 Regardless of your preferred taste, be it a cottage with an open fire or a luxury holiday cottage, we are certain you will find something perfect – we even have a wealth of dog-friendly holiday cottages to browse.

 Light, airy and full of character, Rosevine is a picture perfect Grade II listed detached cottage.
 Tucked away in the heart of Slapton village, the property enjoys off road parking and a beautiful walled garden, which is perfect for catching summer rays and al fresco dining – the icing on the cake is that it’s less than half a mile from the village pub!
 Rosevine is the perfect property to enjoy a relaxing coastal break for families, or perhaps a larger group of friends.